Xia Yan (Ming dynasty): Grand Secretary

 In terms of foreign policy, Xia took a belligerent stance.
 In the latter half of the 1530s, he supported military intervention in Đại Việt.
 His successor at the Ministry of Rites, Yan Song, advocated for a more conciliatory approach.
 Xia also promoted officials who shared his aggressive attitude to high positions.
 For example, in 1546, Zeng Xian was appointed as supreme commander of northern Shanxi.
 He quickly defeated the Mongol invaders and presented a comprehensive plan for further action against them in 1547.
 This plan included rebuilding defensive walls from Ningxia to Shaanxi and launching annual preemptive attacks on the Mongols in Ordos.
 Despite opposition from experienced officials such as Weng Wanda, who served as supreme commander of Xuanfu and Datong from 1542 to 1550, Xia supported Zeng Xian's plan.
 Weng believed the plan was unrealistic.
 In 1547, Xia also promoted the appointment of Zhu Wan, an experienced official, to the newly created position of "Grand Coordinator of Zhejiang and Concurrent Superintendent of Military Affairs for Zhejiang and Fujian Coastal Defense".
 Zhu Wan effectively suppressed pirates and smugglers on the southeastern coast, which angered local influential merchant and official families who were profiting from illegal trade.
 When Xia was removed from office in 1548, Zhu's position also weakened.
 He was eventually removed from office in 1549 and an investigation into his actions was launched.
-In response, Zhu committed suicide.
+Zhu committed suicide.

 Yan Song, Xia's successor as minister of rites and senior grand secretary.